 The Top 12 Pros of Cloud Computing: Every Business Should Know About Part 1

-The popularity of cloud computing isn't something to scoff at or ignore.
-The data points to enormous benefits for all businesses in the last two decades.
+The popularity of cloud computing is something to pay attention to.
+The data indicates enormous benefits for all businesses in the last two decades.
 Improved efficiencies, cheaper qualities, and competitive advantages will put any company ahead of the competition.

 In this first part of the pros of cloud computing, I look at some of the biggest businesses that'll give any business an edge.